daniel570/terraform-k8s-nginx/README.md

 # terraform-k8s-nginx
 Build GCP infrastructure and k8s clusters with Terraform; Deploy autoscaling nginx server, and edit welcome page.

-* All commands are executed on Google Cloud Shell environment
+* All commands are executed on Google Cloud Shell environment.

 * Replace "terraform-k8s-nginx" with your [PROJECT_ID] in order for the deployment to be successful.